GlobalSuite® API

 GlobalSUITE® Security Certification (CSWA)

-As part of the continuous improvement cycle in our development processes used in GlobalSuite®, we have conducted an external validation through a security audit of Ethical Hacking.
+As part of the continuous improvement cycle in our development processes used in GlobalSuite®, we have conducted external validation through a Ethical Hacking security audit.

-This verification has been carried out according to the standards OWASP Top Ten 2017 and API Security Top 10 2019, integrating the controls proposed by both standards into our verification and compliance processes.
+This verification was carried out according to the standards OWASP Top Ten 2017 and API Security Top 10 2019, integrating the controls proposed by both standards into our verification and compliance processes.

-This audit process has certified the security and resilience of GlobalSUITE®, resulting in the CSWA certificate, in our SaaS and On-Premise environments.
+This audit process has certified the security and resilience of GlobalSUITE®, resulting in the CSWA certificate for our SaaS and On-Premise environments.

 unnamed.png?version=1&modificationDate=1633944215000&cacheVersion=1&api=v2&height=250